School Logo School Logo

 The children have been very engaged by this and 75% more children are running at school every week.

 We have also introduced a 15 minute physical activity time in all year groups every day.
-This is being facilitated by short online work out videos provided by our subscription to fitterfuture.com.
-The children also have an individual log in for accessing the workouts at home.
-We are also encouraging them to involve other members of the family in the activities.
+This is being facilitated by short online work out videos provided by our subscription to Stormbreak.
+Stormbreak also promotes children’s mental health and mindfulness.

-We are continuing with our whole school Sports Challenge.
-Each pupil will receive their own fitness log where they can record the physical activity they undertake each week.
-Pupils can record the PE, clubs and Fitter Future activities they undertake at school but also they can record the physical activity they participate in outside school.
+We are going to reintroduce fitness journals for children so that they can log any physical activity and promote an active lifestyle.
 This can include clubs and also a walk with the family.
-The scheme is certificated depending on how many hours’ sports a child does.
-We have seen a lot of students collecting bands in Celebration Assembly with over 70% on their blue Band and 5% on their black band.
-As well as using Fitter Future we are also incorporating the daily mile.
+The scheme will be certificated depending on how many hours’ sports a child does.
+As well as using Stormbreak, we are also incorporating the daily mile.
 The daily mile is there for a class to run round our school track as many times as possible within a time limit.
 By completing 7 laps around our track, the child has run 1 mile.

 As part of lunch time play we have rezoned our playground area to facilitate more physical activity.